-New research reveals; Filipinos are the happiest people in South East Asia
+New research reveals; Filipinos are The Happy People of South East Asia

 After traveling this country, I found Filipinos very friendly and helpful, they want me to feel right at home, either visiting capital Manila or a resort south of Cebu Island.
 The most popular hashtag claims #itsmorefuninthephilippines and with this as an agenda, I came here to uncover if it is true or not, if they are Happy Filipinos making life more fun.

 Lesson #1: Even though all the difficulties they have been through, they always seem to be smiling.
 According to a new research, Filipinos are the happiest people in South East Asia.
 On top of all happiness, how dare they ask us to believe it´s more fun in the Philippines?
 Happy and fun, it sounds a bit too much delivered by a marketing brain.

 Affordable.
 Asia is different and mostly beautiful and if you earn your money in US-dollar, UK-pound or Euro, prices in the Philippines are cheap and a main reason travelers are flocking to these shores.
 More fun for less money sounds promising.